twentyciasia/100-days-of-code/log-hoangnh228.md

 - Today I've done admin post index page with TDD
 - Customize pagination with bootstrap 4
 - Find a WYSIWYG for bootstrap 4

+### D13 (20/01/2018)
+- Today I went out without laptop and the log update was to be late.
+- So I continue to read last book on my iPorn: Laravel Code Smart